apereo/cas/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 This module has a flexible configuration strategy which by default auto-configures `HazelcastInstance` used by the TicketRegistry implementation to retrieve Hazelcast's `IMap` instance for its distributed tickets storage.
-Some aspects of `HazelcastInstance` configuration in this auto-configuration mode are controlled by the following exposed properties which could be set via an external `cas.properties` file (with sensible defaults for all the properties if not explicitly set):
+Some aspects of `HazelcastInstance` configuration in this auto-configuration mode are controlled by the following exposed properties which could be set via an external `application.properties` file (with sensible defaults for all the properties if not explicitly set):

 ```properties
 # hz.config.location=file:/etc/cas/hazelcast.xml